-- 61. For all procedures not listed in these rules, the OSSTF/FEESO Rules of Order are the primary authority. - 62.
-At the first Council meeting of the Federation year the Rules of Order will be presented by the Constitution and Steering Committee accompanied by a motion to endorse the Rules of Order for the Federation year and up until the Rules of Order are adopted for the following Federation year at Council's first meeting of the Federation year; unless subsequent amendments are proposed, the Rules of Order shall stand. - a.
-Any changes made to the Rules of Order by the Constitution and Steering Committee will be explained before the motion to endorse. - 63.
-When the rules of order do not provide clear direction, Speakers and Steering may caucus, consult an external set of rules such as the Democratic Rules of Order and then present a ruling to the House. - 64.
-The Steering Committee will record precedence set by the House which may be included in future, by amendment, into the Rules of Order. - 65.
+- 62. For all procedures not listed in these rules, the OSSTF/FEESO Rules of Order are the primary authority. - 63.
+At the first Council meeting of the Federation year the Rules of Order will be presented by the Constitution and Steering Committee accompanied by a motion to endorse the Rules of Order for the Federation year and up until the Rules of Order are adopted for the following Federation year at Council's first meeting of the Federation year; unless subsequent amendments are proposed, the Rules of Order shall stand. - Any changes made to the Rules of Order by the Constitution and Steering Committee will be explained before the motion to endorse. - 64.
+When the rules of order do not provide clear direction, Speakers and Steering may caucus, consult an external set of rules such as the Democratic Rules of Order and then present a ruling to the House. - 65.
+Precedence set by the House will be recorded, which may be included in future, by amendment, into the Rules of Order. - 66.
 Amendments to these Rules of Order must be provided using the correct form.
-They require a 2/3 vote. - a.
-If carried, the amended Rules of Order will not come into effect until the adjournment of the meeting at which they were passed. - 66.
+They require a 2/3 vote. - b.
+If carried, the amended Rules of Order will not come into effect until the adjournment of the meeting at which they were passed. - 67.
 These Rules will be reviewed on a regular basis by the Constitution and Steering Committee.

-67. The Constitution and Steering Committee may edit this document for grammar and clarity.
+68. The Constitution and Steering Committee may edit this document for grammar and clarity.